 1. The Non-3GPP UE sends a Non-3GPP message request to the Non-3GPP Message Gateway.

-2. The Non-3GPP Message Gateway translates the Non-3GPP message to MSGin5G message with delivery report requested and sends a MSGin5G message request to the MSGin5G Server as specified in clause 8.3.2 with the following clarifications:
+2. The Non-3GPP Message Gateway translates the Non-3GPP message to MSGin5G message with message delivery status report requested and sends a MSGin5G message request to the MSGin5G Server as specified in clause 8.3.2 with the following clarifications: